pwr/KSP/docs/devices.md

     `SERVER_URL`.
 This is the url you've configured in `etc/config.py`, option `server_url`.
 If you don't change the script, it won't do much.

     NOTE: Windows users, please use a decent text editor (*not* Notepad) to edit the file.
-The script used Unix line endings which are usually mangled by most Windows text editors, making it unusable on your Kindle.
+The script uses Unix line endings which are usually mangled by most Windows text editors, making it unusable on your Kindle.

-4. Create a folder named `KSP` (mind the capitals) next to the `documents` folder.
-If this folder does not exist, the script will not run.

-5. Eject he Kindle volume, remove the USB cable, and restart the device.
+4. Eject he Kindle volume, remove the USB cable, and restart the device.

     What the `RUNME.sh` script will do:

-    * When the device boots, it will change `/opt/amazon/ebook/conf/ServerConfig.conf`, replacing Amazon's API URLs with the one you've put in the first lines of the script.
+    * When the device boots, it will update the runtime java config (`/var/local/java/prefs/com.amazon.ebook.framework/ServerConfig`, contains overrides for the default values in `/opt/amazon/ebook/config/ServerConfig.conf`), adding customized entries for a few API urls, based on the value you've set in the `RUNME.sh` script for `SERVER_URL`.

     * Start a background task that waits for WiFi to come up (make sure you have WiFi enabled).
 It will then grab the HTTPS server's CA certificate and import it, if it is unknown to the Kindle.
 After the CA certificate is